amberbellou/amberbellou/README.md

 ---

 ### Summary
 Cross-sector builder.
 One of four developers on the **Gen AI Global Web Dev** team.
 I design human-in-the-loop systems that make AI programs accountable, measurable, and teachable.
 Background in anthropology and political science with an M.S. in **Data Analytics & Computational Social Science (DACSS)**.
-Environment Science minor.

 ### Roles
 - Director of AI-powered Onboarding, **Gen AI Global**